 Competencies are assessed and recorded in the clinical portfolio log book combined with structured OSCE’s.

-Candidates will identify or be nominated a mentor and 10 cases will be required to be performed / examined.
+Candidates will identify or be nominated a mentor and successful completion of procedures to the approval of the tutor.

 For further information or to register your interest please contact email@example.com